 Change can often be a concern.
 No-one really wanted to see the ‘green market’ closed down – if only because there was a perception that Poundland needed Cleveleymore than Cleveleys needed a Poundland.
 For the same reason, I fought long and hard to try to persuade Lancashire Constabulary to keep the police station open - and I’m still arguing for a shopfront location for local police where people can feel comfortable going to report crime and engage with the forces of law and order.

 I'm also aware of the impact parking charges have on shoppers and on businesses.
 When parking is free in nearby towns, there is a justified feeling in Cleveleys that the town is playing second fiddle to its neighbours.
 I want to deliver a long-term solution and ensure Lancashire County Council sticks to the promise it has made to me that if the town doesn't want parking meters on the streets, it won't get them.

 When things occur in Cleveleys, I try my best to get involved.

-In the end, the best way to reduce pressure on the A585 is to ensure that local people have the skills needed to take the new jobs being created in areas such as the Hillhouse Industrial Park.
+In the end, one of the the best ways to reduce pressure on the A585 is to ensure that local people have the skills needed to take the new jobs being created in areas such as the Hillhouse Industrial Park.
 Economic development is occurring in Thornton-Cleveleys – and I want constituents to be able to take advantage of that.
-Not all proposals are good – I remain implacably opposed to Halite – but I think the economic opportunities of shale gas are very real, provided we can reassure people about their environmental concerns.
+Not all proposals are good – I remain implacably opposed to Halite.
 But one thing is clear, and that is that we need to ensure the pressures on housing don’t see Fleetwood merging into Thornton and Cleveleys, and on that point I am crystal clear.